datopian/datahub/site/content/blog/example-ckan-2021.md

 date: 2021-04-20
 ---

-We have created a full data portal demo using PortalJS all backed by a CKAN instance storing data and metadata, you can see below a screenshot of the homepage and of an individual dataset page.
+We have created a full data portal demo using DataHub PortalJS all backed by a CKAN instance storing data and metadata, you can see below a screenshot of the homepage and of an individual dataset page.

 ![](https://i.imgur.com/ai0VLS4.png)
 ![](https://i.imgur.com/3RhXOW4.png)